Love French Food

 • Place the dish in a roasting tin and pour in enough boiling water to come halfway up the sides.
 Place on the middle shelf of the oven and cook for 1 hour if using a terrine dish, or 1 hour 15 minutes if using a loaf tin.

 • Remove from the oven and uncover.
 Insert a metal skewer into the centre and wait for a few seconds.
 The juices should run clear: place the tip of the skewer against your bottom lip; if it is hot and the terrine feels firm to touch, then it is done.
-[If you have a kitchen thermometer, insert this into the centre of the terrine – the core temperature should be at or above 70°C.]
+[If you have a kitchen thermometer, insert this into the centre of the terrine - the core temperature should be at or above 160°F/70°C.]

 • Empty the water from the roasting tin, and return the terrine to it.
 Cover the terrine with baking parchment, and now press the terrine by using a piece of thick card to fit the top of the dish, cover with foil, place weights on top and leave for at least 1 hour.
+This will make terrine cleaner to slice without breaking into pieces.

 • Remove the weights, and cover the terrine with the lid or fresh foil.
 When cool, chill in a fridge.